 The talk encompassed some of the new ways that developers are operating as the client, and how traditional barriers in built environment processes are changing.

-The FRONT Seminar Series was proudly presented by Gaggenau.
+The FRONT Forum was proudly presented by Gaggenau.

 INDESIGN is on instagram